How to improve your air quality and HVAC system

 To set up an appointment with one of our indoor air quality specialists, call us or contact us online today!

-Here’s a short summary of the different steps you can take to ensure healthy indoor air.
+A short summary of the different steps you can take to ensure healthy indoor air.

 Make sure to enforce a no-smoking policy throughout the house.
 Also encourage family members and guests to use bathroom fans and the vent hood above the kitchen stove – basic ventilation equipment that rids your home of odors, excess humidity and (if you have a gas stove) combustion byproducts.